Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 * Generating data or reports for domestic violence providers (as they are prohibited from participating in the HMIS)
 * Fulfilling custom report requests in an unrealistic time frame (we would advertise a five business day notice).
 * Providing routine trainings for less than four end-users.
 Or, short notice ad hoc trainings.
-* Adjusting system reports to bolster performance (these request as insidious)
+* Adjusting system reports to bolster performance (these request are insidious)

 ## Find _Your_ Tools